AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Intolerance or sensitivities to food can present symptoms similar to those experienced with environmental allergies (including itch).
 Such symptoms stem from the body’s reaction to certain molecules in food.
 An inflammatory response is triggered by the immune system to combat and protect the body from what it determines to be a threat.

-Food intolerances or sensitivities commonly affect the digestive system resulting in gastrointestinal conditions such as diarrhoea, constipation, IBS, excessive bloat and flatulence etc. However, symptoms can manifest in many ways, triggering reactions on the skin, and causing dogs to lick, scratch, or chew themselves in an attempt to find relief.
-Recurring ear infections can also be a telltale sign a dog is reacting to something in the diet.
+Food intolerances or sensitivities commonly affect the digestive system, resulting in gastrointestinal conditions such as dog constipation, diarrhoea, IBS, excessive bloat and flatulence, etc. However, symptoms can manifest in many ways, triggering reactions on the skin, and causing dogs to lick, scratch, or chew themselves in an attempt to find relief.
+Recurring ear infections and tear stains can also be a telltale sign a dog is reacting to something in the diet.
 Because the symptoms of food intolerances or sensitivities are usually not immediate, they can be difficult to diagnose.

 Food intolerances or sensitivities are commonly referred to as ‘food allergies’.
 This is a little misleading and factually incorrect definition.
 True food allergies, which are rare, can be triggered by a tiny amount of the food, and the reaction is usually immediate, serious, and sometimes even fatal.
 With food intolerances or sensitivities, the symptoms can be dose-related, so you may not see a reaction unless your dog eats the offending food type over a period of time.